stackitcloud/stackit-cli/docs/stackit_mariadb_credentials_describe.md

 ## stackit mariadb credentials describe

-Shows details of credentials of an MariaDB instance
+Shows details of credentials of a MariaDB instance

 ### Synopsis

-Shows details of credentials of an MariaDB instance.
+Shows details of credentials of a MariaDB instance.
 The password will be shown in plain text in the output.

 ```
 stackit mariadb credentials describe CREDENTIALS_ID [flags]